atlan-antillia/EfficientNet-Mammography/README.md

 <br>

 <h2>
-<a id="2">2 Python classes for Manmography Classification</a>
+<a id="2">2 Python classes for Mammography Classification</a>
 </h2>
-We have defined the following python classes to implement our Manmography Classification.<br>
+We have defined the following python classes to implement our Mammography Classification.<br>

 <li>
 <a href="./ClassificationReportWriter.py">ClassificationResportWriter</a>